PaoloMazzon/Astro/docs/classes/Tileset.md

 Returns the cell value located at `(x, y)`.

+{: .note }
-> 📝 This returns 0 if you attempt to get a cell value out of bounds.
+This returns 0 if you attempt to get a cell value out of bounds.

 ### [x, y]= (setter)
 `[x, y]=(cell)`